jmart95/Fake-News-Classification-Passive-Aggressive/README.md

 # Fake News Detection
 ## Context
-A king of yellow journalism, fake news is false information and hoaxes spread through social media and other online media to achieve a political agenda.
-We will use Python to build a model that can accurately detect whether a piece of news is real or fake.
-We’ll build a TfidfVectorizer and evalualte moulitple models' performance in classifying news as either “Real” or “Fake”.
+The Passive-Aggressive classifier takes in one piece at a time, adjusting the weights of its model based on each entry's results.
+If the prediction is correct, the model is not changed: it is "passive."
+If the prediction is incorrect, it adjusts the weights of the model until the prediction becomes correct.
+PA algorithms are ideal for classifying massive streams of data.
+We’ll build a TfidfVectorizer and evalualte a couple models' performance against the PA model classifying news as either “Real” or “Fake”.
 ## Dataset
 Fake News dataset from Kaggle Competition (https://www.kaggle.com/c/fake-news/data)
 ## Objective